Humphrey McQueen

-Humphrey Dennis McQueen (born 26 June 1942) is an Australian public intellectual.
+Humphrey Dennis McQueen (born 26 June 1942) is an Australian public intellectual, historian, activist, and former Associate Professor in Social and International Relations at the University of Tokyo.
 Over the course of his career he has written histories, biographies and cultural criticism.
 McQueen was the pivotal figure in the development of the Australian New Left.
 His most iconic work, A New Britannia, gained notoriety for challenging the dominant approach to Australian history developed by the Old Left.
-He has written books on history, the media, politics and the visual arts.
-Although McQueen began his career as an academic at the Australian National University under Manning Clark, most of his career has been as an independent scholar.
+Although McQueen began his career as an academic at the Australian National University under Manning Clark, his career from the 1990s has been as an independent scholar.

 Early life

 McQueen was born in Brisbane to a working-class family that was active in the Australian Labor Party.
-His father was Dinny "Horse" McQueen (1899-1971), a tanner and assistant bookmaker who knew John Wren.
+His father was Dinny "Horse" McQueen (1899–1971), a tanner and assistant bookmaker who knew John Wren.
 Dinny was a long-time member of the Leather and Allied Trades Union who, along with his working wife and McQueen's mother, was recruited to the ALP in the 1950s by a Grouper (although his politics was communistic).
 McQueen was educated at Marist College Ashgrove and was a contemporary of future PNG prime minister Julius Chan.
 He joined the ALP at the age of fifteen, and was instrumental in establishing the Queensland Young Labor organisation and was editor of its newsletter.
 In 1961, McQueen served as the ALP campaign organiser for the seat of Ryan.

 Early career

 Before academia

 McQueen's first job was as a clerk, third division, at the Department of Social Services in 1960.
 He left the Commonwealth Public Service soon afterwards to undertake a Bachelor of Arts degree at the University of Queensland where he graduated with Honours degree in 1965.
-The 'burly, goatee bearded...freethinker' was suspended from the University in 1962 when he reproduced the opinions of Peter Kenny, an Australian Broadcasting Corporation researcher, in 1962.
+The 'burly, goatee bearded...freethinker' was suspended from the university in 1962 when he reproduced the opinions of Peter Kenny, an Australian Broadcasting Corporation researcher, in 1962.
 Kenny had argued that the existence of a god was debatable and that homosexuality should be celebrated as much as heterosexuality.
 The panel appointed to judge the 'bearded' McQueen found him guilty but declined to punish him.

 McQueen was an active participant in the anti-Vietnam War movement in Australia, campaigning against conscription as chairman of the Melbourne-based Revolutionary Socialist Group in 1968.
 His organisational engagement shaped his interest in Maoist and Gramscian theory, influencing his subsequent historical work.
 He had also been secretary the Vietnam Day Committee in Melbourne when it held a vigil outside the United States Consulate and picketed the Defence Standards Laboratories in 1967.
-From 1966 to 1969 he was employed as a teacher at Glen Waverley High in Victoria.
+From 1966 to 1969, he was employed as a teacher at Glen Waverley High in Victoria.